-Figure 4: William Blake, 1757-1827: Nebuchadnezzar, 1795
+William Blake, 1757-1827: Nebuchadnezzar, 1795.

-in that book's depiction of the arrogance and subsequent abasement of Nebuchadnezzar.
-Building on these scriptural associations, Rabbinical and early Christian writings saw Adam and Eve's loss of their paradisiacal food as part of a humiliating penance, to a degree in the likeness of Nebuchadnezzar's transformation to a beastlike state.
+After the Fall, Adam and Eve sorrowed over the loss of the fruit trees of Eden as the source of mankind's food (whether meant literally or figuratively)-leaving them nothing besides "the herb of the field" to eat.
+Rabbinical and early Christian writings saw Adam and Eve's loss of their paradisiacal food as part of a humiliating penance, to a degree in the likeness of Nebuchadnezzar's abasement to a beastlike state.
+45